Cross-Industry Expansion of Smart Wearable Technology

 The market share of smart wearables is impressive.
-Their total volume of sales is expected to reach .
-Currently, the are fitness trackers, smartwatches, kids’ activity trackers with GPS, smart rings, and medical wearables.
-The predicts that 158 million units of wearables will be shipped worldwide in 2022.
+Their total volume of sales is expected to reach $42 billion by the end of 2019.
+Currently, the most trending types of wearables are fitness trackers, smartwatches, kids’ activity trackers with GPS, smart rings, and medical wearables.
+The shipment forecast by Statista predicts that 158 million units of wearables will be shipped worldwide in 2022.
 Surprisingly, ear-worn wearable devices will soon leave behind smartwatches in the number of shipments.

 Some of the most advanced wearables can control chronic pain, check user stress level, and help the wearer prevent health issues.
 The growing market demand encourages manufacturers to come up with increasingly novel wearable devices and combine them with artificial intelligence.
 According to the Economist, even the clothes we wear will be AI-powered in the future: